OlegDzhuraev/Modifiers/README.md

 But also there is some debuff which really slows down character, its speed value **-4**.

 So, final value (returned by the API) of character speed is **1** (3 + 2 + (-4)).

+## Why just not to use OOP and variables
+Modifiers extension allows you to:
+1. Unified serialization.
+2. Ready-made Sum and Subtract operations for the params.
+3. Easily get values from GameObject, there is no need to use GetComponent or something other.
+4. Easy to add new or remove old ones with minimum refactoring amount, which can be easily done with modern IDEs.

+It is works nice with MonoBehaviour approach, in other cases you may prefer your own implementation.
+Also  there are still some limitations etc - for example, if your game have stats for different types of objects (items, characters, etc), it is not very comfy to work with them in one Enum.

 ## How to install
 Download repo as source code, unpack to your project.
 Also you can check Releases for unitypackage.